patroqueeet/django-pdf-generator/README.md

             description="Convert HTML to pdf with django using phantomjs")
 ```

-Get the PDf as a Django ContentFile named 'my_pdf_file.pdf' :
+Get the PDF as a Django ContentFile named 'my_pdf_file.pdf' :

 ```python